d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

 ───────────────────────

-  The user option `standard-themes-headings' provides support for individual heading styles for levels 0 through 8.
+  The user option `standard-themes-headings' provides support for individual heading styles for regular heading levels 0 through 8, as well as the Org agenda headings.

   This is an alist that accepts a `(KEY .
 LIST-OF-VALUES)' combination.
-  The `KEY' is either a number, representing the heading’s level (0-8) or `t', which pertains to the fallback style.
-The fallback applies to all heading levels that are not customized.
+  The `KEY' is either a number, representing the heading’s level (0 through 8) or `t', which pertains to the fallback style.
+The named keys `agenda-date' and `agenda-structure' apply to the Org agenda.

-  Level 0 is a special heading: it is used for what counts as a document title or equivalent, such as the `#+TITLE' construct we find in Org files.
+  Level 0 is a special heading: it is used for what counts as a document title or equivalent, such as the `#+title' construct we find in Org files.
 Levels 1-8 are regular headings.

-  The list of values covers symbols that refer to properties, as described below.
-Here is a complete sample, followed by a presentation of all available properties:
+  The `LIST-OF-VALUES' covers symbols that refer to properties, as described below.
+Here is a complete sample with various stylistic combinations, followed by a presentation of all available properties:

   ┌────
   │ (setq standard-themes-headings
   │       '((1 . (light variable-pitch 1.5))
   │ 	(2 . (regular 1.3))
   │ 	(3 .
 (1.1))
+  │ 	(agenda-date .
+(1.3))
+  │ 	(agenda-structure . (variable-pitch light 1.8))
   │ 	(t . (variable-pitch))))
   └────